When she's not traveling, reading or writing, Emese knits and designs knitwear. Some of her designs have appeared in Knitcircus Magazine.

 - BO in rib stitch.

-It is helpful to increase about 2–4 stitches around calf length, depending on the type of yarn used, and if the legwarmers are made for young children or teens/adults.
-Only increase 2 stsitches in one row, and if more are needed, increase again two rows later.
+It is helpful to increase about 2–4 stitches around calf length, depending on the type of yarn used, and if the leg warmers are made for young children or teens/adults.
+Only increase 2 stitches in one row, and if more are needed, increase again two rows later.

 When done, just sew them together.